louis-tru/quark/docs/CURRENT_WORK.md

 - Latest handoff note: preserve the current CAPA vNext semantics when coding:
   `capa_tile.glsl` is a 32-wide linear clear over `CAPASmallTile` records before binning, with one thread clearing one small tile, not a path/global-tile traversal.
-  `capa_order.glsl` runs after classify and before prefix/coverage, builds a contiguous per-global-tile `CAPAPathTile` span from path `tileRect` hits, and allocates final z-linear `CAPACoverageTile` slots for retained real boundary tiles.
-During order emission `CAPAPathTile.coverageTileIndex` temporarily holds the source `CAPABoundaryTile` index, then is rewritten to the allocated `CAPACoverageTile` index.
+  `capa_layer_plan.glsl` runs after classify and before prefix/coverage, builds a contiguous per-global-tile `CAPAPathTile` span from path `tileRect` hits, and allocates final z-linear `CAPACoverageTile` slots for retained real boundary tiles.
+During layer-plan emission `CAPAPathTile.coverageTileIndex` temporarily holds the source `CAPABoundaryTile` index, then is rewritten to the allocated `CAPACoverageTile` index.
 There is no separate `visibleBoundaryTiles` table.
   `CAPASmallTile.value` values remain `CAPA_NIL` empty, `CAPA_FULL_TILE`